 Consider that in just one year, the Internet firm BlueNile sold as many diamond rings with just 115 employees and one Web site as a traditional jewelry retailer would sell through 116 stores.T.
 Mullaney, "Jewelry Heist," BusinessWeek, May 10, 2004.
-And with lower operating costs, BlueNile can sell at prices that brick-andmortar stores can't match, thereby attracting more customers and further fueling its scale advantages.
+And with lower operating costs, BlueNile can sell at prices that brick-and-mortar stores can't match, thereby attracting more customers and further fueling its scale advantages.
 Profit margins improve as the cost to run the firm's single Web site and operate its one warehouse is spread across increasing jewelry sales.

 A growing firm may also gain bargaining power with its suppliers or buyers.
-As Dell grew larger, the firm forced suppliers wanting in on Dell's growing business to make concessions such as locating close to Dell plants.
+Apple's dominance of smartphone and tablet markets has allowed the firm to lock up 60 percent of the world's supply of advanced touch-screen displays, and to do so with better pricing than would be available to smaller rivals.
+S. Yin, "Report: Apple Controls 60% of Touchscreen Supply," PCMag.com, February 17, 2011.
 Similarly, for years eBay could raise auction fees because of the firm's market dominance.
 Auction sellers who left eBay lost pricing power since fewer bidders on smaller, rival services meant lower prices.

-The scale of technology investment required to run a business can also act as a barrier to entry, discouraging new, smaller competitors.
+- The scale of technology investment required to run a business can also act as a barrier to entry, discouraging new, smaller competitors.
 Intel's size allows the firm to pioneer cutting-edge manufacturing techniques and invest \$7 billion on next-generation plants.J.
 Flatley, "Intel Invests \$7 Billion in Stateside 32nm Manufacturing," Engadget, February 10, 2009.
-And although Google was started by two Stanford students with borrowed computer equipment running in a dorm room, the firm today runs on an estimated 1.4 million servers.R.
+And although Google was started by two Stanford students with borrowed computer equipment running in a dorm - 13.
+Advantages related to size. - 14.
+When costs can be spread across increasing units of production or in serving multiple customers.
+Businesses that have favorable economies of scale (like many Internet firms) are sometimes referred to as being highly scalable.

+room, the firm today runs on an estimated 1.4 million servers.R.
 Katz, "Tech Titans Building Boom," IEEE Spectrum 46, no. 2 (February 1, 2009): 40-43.
 The investments being made by Intel and Google would be cost-prohibitive for almost any newcomer to justify.